-The Arafura Games Steering Committee have established an Advisory Committee to support the planning and delivery of the Games.
+The Arafura Games Steering Committee has established an Advisory Committee to support the planning and delivery of the Arafura Games 2019.
 The Advisory Committee is governed by a Terms of Reference.

 Andrew Hopper (Chair)

-Andrew’s role as Deputy Chief Executive Officer for the Department of Tourism and Culture (DTC) incorporates responsibility for Tourism and Events for the department, overseeing 130+ staff.
+Andrew’s role as Deputy Chief Executive Officer for the Department of Tourism and Culture (DTC) incorporates responsibility for tourism and events for the department and overseeing 130+ staff.

-Extensive record in leading the planning and delivery of major national and international projects including events.
-Successful completion of an MBA at Macquarie Graduate School of Management and graduate of the Company Directors Course, Australia Institute of Company Directors.
+He has an extensive record in leading the planning and delivery of major national and international projects including events.
+Successful completion of an MBA at Macquarie Graduate School of Management and graduate of the Company Directors Course, Australian Institute of Company Directors.

 Kate Worden MLA

-Kate is the Member for Sanderson and the Assistant Minister for Bringing Back the Arafura Games, as well as the Assistant Minister for Multicultural Affairs.
+Kate is the Member for Sanderson and the Assistant Minister for Small Business, Multicultural Affairs and the Arafura Games.

-In 2017 Kate led a Steering Committee that made recommendations to Cabinet to re-establish the Arafura Games.
-Kate’s representation on the Arafura Games Advisory Committee will ensure the Committee is across and implements the vision the initial Steering Committee formulated for the Games in 2019.
+In 2017 Kate led a steering committee that made recommendations to Cabinet to reestablish the Arafura Games.
+Kate’s representation on the Arafura Games Advisory Committee will ensure the initial vison for the Games is implemented.

 Kate has a degree in Indigenous Affairs and is a graduate of the Institute of Company Directors, and has previously served as an elected member of the City of Darwin Council.